antoine29/FullStackChallenge/README.md

 $ heroku logs --tail
 ```
 In this way you are deploying only the content of the `part3/phoneBookBackend` folder to the dyno heroku instance.

+`Note: You'll have to set the .env values as config vars in your heroku dyno instance`

+`Note: For the mongo url connection string, you must set it without the quote characters ('...')`